bablokb/circuitpython-vameter/README.md

 to the UART of the Pico.
 For details, read the
 [ESP-01 logging HowTo](doc/esp01logger.md).

-If the program runs on an ESP32 you can use the builtin wifi for data-logging.
-See [ESP32 logging HowTo](doc/esp32logger.md) for details.
+If the program runs on an device with native WIFI you can use the builtin wifi for data-logging.
+See [UDP logging HowTo](doc/udplogger.md) for details.
-Also works with a Pico-W.

 You can also log to a file on a SD-card.
 Add the following line to your `user_config.py`: